-Table 2 presents statistics addressing risk factors for youth suicide, as reported by the American Academy of Pediatrics, as cited by the Virginia Commission on Youth (2001).
+Table 2 presents statistics addressing risk factors for youth suicide.

-Table 2 Risk Factors for Youth Suicide
+Risk Factors for Youth Suicide

 - Suicide is much more common in adolescent and young adult males than females. - The ratio for male to female suicides is 3:1 in the rare prepubescent suicides to approximately 5.5:1 in 15- to 24-year-olds. - Mood disorders, poor parent communication, and a previous suicide attempt are risk factors for suicide in both boys and girls. - Previous suicide attempts are more predictive in male. - Substance and/or alcohol abuse significantly increases the risk of suicide in teenagers aged 16 and older. - Family pathology and a history of family suicidal behavior may also increase risk and should be investigated.